InspiriaSCC/Energygame/tutorial03e.md

 ```

 ### Step 7
 And that's it!
-Now that you know how to make new kinds of energy sources, you're ready to move on and learn how to make your player character to appear more alive.
+Now that you know how to make new kinds of energy sources, you're ready to move on and learn how to make your player character appear more alive.

 <script src="https://makecode.com/gh-pages-embed.js"></script><script>makeCodeRender("{{ site.makecode.home_url }}", "{{ site.github.owner_name }}/{{ site.github.repository_name }}");</script>